thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2020-02-04-democratization-ai-blockchain-concludes.markdown

 - Robotics resident (TWA'18) Adrianne Wortzel's film project, [The Sentient Thespian, previewed at PioneerWorks.](https://thoughtworksarts.io/newsletters/adrianne-wortzel-previews-sentient-thespian/) and had a screening at the Jonas Mekas landmark [Anthology Film Archives](http://anthologyfilmarchives.org/) in New York.

 {% include image file='cooper-hewitt.jpg'
-   caption='Perception IO at the Cooper Hewitt Smithsonian Design Museum' %}
+   alt='A woman watching the installation in a dark room' caption='Perception IO at the Cooper Hewitt Smithsonian Design Museum' %}

 ## Features